 “No. I don’t even believe in ghosts, how can there be one?”

 “Well, there can’t.”
 Ethan opened a cupboard and got out the bread.
 “But these people that Betty hired were good.
-They found out she killed her husband.”
+The younger one found out she killed her husband.”

 Nadine met his eyes, and he stopped, recognizing all over again how beautiful she was, blonde and rosy and perfect.
 Most of the time he didn’t think about it because he’d been looking at her for thirty-four years, but every now and then . . .